 Control which page visuals are affected by slicers

 By default, slicers on report pages affect all the other visualizations on that page, including each other.
 As you choose values in the list and date slicers that you just created, notice the effects on the other visualizations.
 The filtered data is an intersection of the values selected in both slicers.

 Use visual interactions to exclude some page visualizations from being affected by others.
-On the Overview page, the Total Sales Variance by FiscalMonth and District Manager chart shows overall comparative data for district managers by month, which is information that you want to keep visible.
+For example, in the Retail Analysis sample on the Overview page, the Total Sales Variance by FiscalMonth and District Manager chart shows overall comparative data for district managers by month, which is information that you may want to keep visible.
 Use visual interactions to keep slicer selections from filtering this chart.

-Select Format from the menu, and then select Edit interactions.
+Select the Format ribbon, then select Edit interactions.

-- Select the None option in the filter control above the Total Sales Variance by FiscalMonth and District Manager chart to stop the DM slicer from filtering it.
+- Select the None option in the filter control above the Total Sales Variance by FiscalMonth and District Manager chart to stop the District Manager slicer from filtering it.

 For more information about editing interactions, see Change how visuals interact in a Power BI report.

 You can sync a slicer and use it on any or all pages in a report.

 In the current report, the District Monthly Sales page has a District Manager (or DM) slicer, but what if we also wanted that slicer on the New Stores page?
 The New Stores page has a slicer, but it provides only Store Name information.
 With the Sync slicers pane, you can sync the District Manager slicer to these pages, so that slicer selections on any page affect visualizations on all three pages.

 In Power BI Desktop on the View ribbon, select Sync slicers.